SeanTOSCD/simple-course-creator/README.md

 If you notice any mistakes, feel free to fork the repo and submit a pull request with your corrections.
 The same is true of any features you feel should be added or changes that can be made.

+#### Theme Overrides

+You are more than welcome to override the basic default styles or HTML template responsible for displaying the course container.

+If you only want to **edit** CSS styles, you're better off using your own theme's stylesheet and simply writing strong CSS.

+If you would like to override the actual CSS file as well as the template for displaying the course container, you can easily do so by creating a folder in the root of your theme called `scc_templates` and copying any of the files you'd like from the plugin's `inc/scc_templates` folder into your new theme folder.

+Your theme files will now completely override the plugin files.

+Be sure to copy these files and not simply create new, empty ones.
+Even if they're empty, they'll still override.

 #### License

 This plugin, like WordPress, is licensed under the GPL.
 Do what you want with it.
 I seriously don't care.